stanislc/pyCHARMM-Workshop/0Install_Tools/Linux/README.md

 `mamba install -y -c "nvidia/label/cuda-12.0.0" cuda` # note this should install CUDA 12.0<p>
  - **If you use the `cuda-12.0.0` noted above, then you need to use `gcc=12.1 gcc=12.1 gfortran=12.1` in the command below.**
  - **Install needed packages to build CHARMM and pyCHARMM**<p>
-`mamba install -y -c conda-forge gcc==12.1 gxx==12.1 gfortran==12.1 make cmake binutils fftw openmpi openmm mpi4py sysroot_linux-64 readline rdkit openbabel pandas pytorch-gpu jupyter jupyter_server propka biopython py3dmol mdtraj nglview jsonpickle pymol-open-source`
+`mamba install -y -c conda-forge gcc==12.1 gxx==12.1 gfortran==12.1 make cmake binutils fftw openmpi openmm mpi4py rdkit openbabel pandas pytorch-gpu jupyter propka biopython py3dmol mdtraj nglview jsonpickle pymol-open-source`

 <h4><b>Note on nglview and jupyter_server incompatability:</b> If you have problems viewing graphics in the tutorials from 1 and 2, you probably need to downgrade your jupyter_server package.
 What seems to work with the current nglview is jupyter_server=1.23.6.
 I suggest installing this in your environment with `mamba install -c conda-forge jupyter_server=1.23.6`</h4>